Sissinghurst Summer 'Fête' (18 July - 6 September)

 A range of children's and family activities inspired by the charm and creativity of Sissinghurst in the 1930s.

-Join us for craft activities under the gazebo, an all-ages dress up area where you can live out your garden party fantasy, lawn games and nature spotter trails.
+Join us for some craft activities on select dates, an all-ages dress up area where you can live out your garden party fantasy, lawn games and nature spotter trails.

 Free with admission.